 In artificial active immunity, immunity is attained by the host in response to the antigen got by vaccination.
-Vaccines are preparations of live (attenuated) or killed microorganism or their products (toxoids).
+Vaccines are preparations of living (attenuated) or killed microorganism or their products (toxoids).

 - Live Vaccine (attenuated): in this preparation, live microorganisms are attenuated by different methods.
 Attenuation results in the loss of pathogenicity without the loss of antigenicity of the microorganisms.

-E.g.: Anthrax vaccine, BCG (Bacille Calmette Guerin), Sabin Vaccine (oral Poliomyelities Vaccine), Measels Vaccine.
+E.g.: Anthrax vaccine, BCG (Bacille Calmette Guerin), Sabin Vaccine (oral Poliomyelitis Vaccine), Measles Vaccine.

 Immunization schedule for Children